Skip To Main Content

 Our educational legacy began with the founding of the Congregation of Dominican Sisters of Sinsinawa in 1849, and we are inspired by the mission and traditions handed down to us by the Sisters.
 We are confident that our academic excellence, commitment to service and dedication to the values of Truth, Compassion, Justice, Community and Partnership will allow us to continue to serve the Madison community for years to come.

 The Edgewood campus story begins in 1881 when a small group of Sisters accept a gift from the Governor of Wisconsin.
 They see their vision grow over the decades to now encompass three schools on a single campus, plus an additional off-site location, serving students from kindergarten through doctoral degrees.
-Landmark events, the origins of some traditions, and a few of the influential people in our history are described here.

 Historic Timeline